Virgin Galactic astronauts will suit up in Under Armour in space and on the ground

 The full line of space apparel will be out later in the year, in advance of Virgin Galactic's first commercial flight.

-In December, Virgin Galactic's SpaceShipTwo space plane, the VSS Unity, skimmed space (51.4 miles or 82.7 kilometers) during a human test flight.
+In December, Virgin Galactic's SpaceShipTwo space plane, the VSS Unity, skimmed the edge of space (at 51.4 miles, or 82.7 kilometers) during a crewed test flight.

 Discuss: Virgin Galactic astronauts will suit up in Under Armour in space and on the ground